tidyverse/tidyverse.org/content/blog/testthat-3-1/index.md

 ## Snapshot tests

-Most of the effort in this release has gone in [snapshot tests](https://testthat.r-lib.org/articles/snapshotting.html), a new feature in testthat 3.0.0. snapshot tests (also known as [golden tests](https://ro-che.info/articles/2017-12-04-golden-tests)) record expect output in a separate human-readable file Instead of using code to describe expected output.
+Most of the effort in this release has gone into [snapshot tests](https://testthat.r-lib.org/articles/snapshotting.html), a new feature in testthat 3.0.0. snapshot tests (also known as [golden tests](https://ro-che.info/articles/2017-12-04-golden-tests)) record expected output in a separate human-readable file instead of using code to describe what the expected output looks like.
 Since the release of testthat 3.0.0, we've started using snapshot tests across a bunch of tidyverse packages and they've been working out really well.
-I don't anticipate any major changes (although we may continue to add new features) so the snapshot functions have changed lifecycle stages from experimental to **stable**.
+I don't anticipate any major changes (although we may continue to add new features), so the snapshot functions have changed lifecycle stages from experimental to **stable**.

 This release also includes two new features that help you use snapshot tests in more places: